 Nick is a registered Landscape Architect in the state of Illinois.

 Jesse Rosenbluth is the East Coast Regional Sales Manager for Omni Ecosystems™.
-Together with the entire Omni team Jesse is dedicated to delivering the perfect Omni system to the customer.
-His previous work installing Omni systems and managing vendor and subcontractor relationships has prepared him to assist clients in every stage of the process from concept to completion.
-His history of problem solving in the field of applied ecology from his start researching wetlands remediation in the laboratories of Kenyon College to working as an AmeriCorps member with the Columbia Slough Watershed Council to starting an organic vegetable farm in Southwest Michigan has given him a broad professional skillset with which to aid the customer.
-When not spreading Omni Systems around the country you can find him trying unsuccessfully to cajole his dog Griffin into a canoe in the wilderness of New England.
+Together with the entire Omni team, Jesse is dedicated to delivering the perfect Omni system to the customer.
+His previous work installing Omni systems and managing vendor and subcontractor relationships prepared him to assist clients in every stage of the process, from concept to completion.
+Jesse's work in the field of applied ecology began in the laboratories of Kenyon College where he researched wetland remediation.
+It continued in Southwest Michigan where he worked as an AmeriCorps member with the Columbia Slough Watershed Council to start an organic vegetable farm.
+When not spreading Omni systems throughout the country, you can find him unsuccessfully trying to cajole his dog Griffin into a canoe in the wilderness of New England.

 Will Sauceda is a Farm Manager for Omni Ecosystems™.
 He handles the maintenance, harvest and daily operations for The Roof Crop, a 7,800-square-foot rooftop farm growing atop the Omni headquarters.
 Additionally, he collaborates on in-house research and development projects with the goal of refining Omni Ecosystems' products and processes.
 Will has been working in agricultural science since 2011 and has amassed an impressive amount of expertise and practical knowledge.
 Currently, he is pursuing a degree in Environmental Studies with a minor in Biology.
 His mix of practical and classroom experience make him uniquely suited to the research of new growing methods being developed at Omni Ecosystems™.
 When Will is not working on roofs, he can be found outdoors or camping under the stars.